react-easier/spreado/README.md

 ### Spread a plain state

-Assuming 2 components (`ComponentA` and `ComponentB`) are sharing a boolean state which controls their certain parts and gets updated in one of them:
+Assuming 2 components (`ComponentA` and `ComponentB`) are sharing a boolean state which controls their parts simultaneously and gets updated in one of them:

 ```tsx
 import {setSpreadOut, useSpreadIn} from 'spreado';